nais/doc/docs/security/auth/maskinporten.md

 # Maskinporten Client

 !!! warning "Status: Opt-In Open Beta"
-    This feature is only available in the [Google Cloud Platform (GCP)](../../clusters/gcp.md) clusters.
+    This feature is currently only available in the [Google Cloud Platform (GCP)](../../clusters/gcp.md) clusters.

 ## Abstract

-[Maskinporten](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) allows API providers (external agencies) to define access to their APIs, modeled as scopes and based on the organization number.
+[Maskinporten](https://difi.github.io/felleslosninger/maskinporten_auth_server-to-server-oauth2.html) allows API providers (in this case, external agencies) to define access policies to their APIs, modeled using scopes based on the organization number of the consumer.

-Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol, and the use of JWT bearer grants.
-A Concept inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).
+Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol with the use of JWT bearer grants, a concept inspired by [Google's System Accounts](https://developers.google.com/identity/protocols/oauth2/service-account).

 The NAIS platform provides support for simple declarative provisioning of a Maskinporten client that your application may use to integrate with Maskinporten.

-A Maskinporten client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
+The client allows your application to leverage Maskinporten for authentication and authorization when performing service-to-service requests to external agencies.
 To achieve this, your application must implement [JWT grants](https://difi.github.io/felleslosninger/maskinporten_protocol_token.html).

 ## Configuration